jneen/pjs/README.md

     super.init.call(this);
   };
 });

+// for shorthand, you can pass an object in lieu of the function argument,
+// but you lose the niceness of super and private methods.
+Limbo({ init: function(a) { this.thing = a } });

 MyClass = Limbo(function(p) { p.init = function() { console.log("init!") }; });
 // instantiate objects by calling the class